Contents

 Laptop stolen from cabin |

-What is TPL and what does it include
+What is TPL and what does it cover

 Here’s how the two types of insurance compare: